How to Choose the Best BJJ Rash Guard For You

 On the bottom waist portion of most high quality rash guards, there is an anti-slip band.

-Rubber or silicone straps used to make these waistand are used to prevent the rash guard from riding up during drilling or rolling.
+Rubber or silicone straps used to make these waistband are used to prevent the rash guard from riding up during drilling or rolling.

 5. Multi-panel construction